solidgoldpig/monzo-bank/README.md

 ## Command line script

-If `mondo-bank` is installed with the global `-g` flag, the CLI script `mondo` will be available.
+If `monzo-bank` is installed with the global `-g` flag, the CLI script `monzo` will be available.

-Otherwise, ensure that `bin/mondo-cli.js` is in your path.
+Otherwise, ensure that `bin/monzo-cli.js` is in your path.

 ### CLI usage